sanjogpandasp/Android-Security-Reference/providers/platform_security_providers.md

 - Many people import this so can use latest BC.
 - If going to use best not to make default but still set staically so can use with direct sepcifier throughout app

-###None
+###None?

 - N has removed all JCE security providers!
-See ...
+See the [N changes doc](https://github.com/doridori/Android-Security-Reference/blob/master/changes/N.md)